 Indicators: Special Reception Needs

 1. Is there an assessment of special reception needs of vulnerable persons in practice?
+Yes No

-☐ Yes
+☐ res

-Categories of people considered to be vulnerable are similar to those listed in Article 21 of the recast Reception Conditions Directive, the only difference being that Article 2, definition 22 IPA does not explicitly include persons with serious illness, although the definition is not exhausted.
+Categories of people considered to be vulnerable are similar to those listed in Article 21 of the recast Reception Conditions Directive, the only difference being that the definition in Article 2 (22) IPA does not explicitly include persons with serious illness, although the definition is not exhaustive.